 Separation of Company Research from University Research

-University resources may not be used for the activities of a private company, including the company portion of a research collaboration in which the University is engaged, except under specific documented agreements, between the company and the University governing the use of space, equipment, personnel, etc.
+University resources may not be used for the activities of a company, including the company portion of a research collaboration in which the university is engaged, except under specific documented agreements between the startup and the university governing the use of space, equipment, personnel, etc.

 Use of University Logos and Wordmarks